mjnrock/fuzzyknights-boardgame/Manual/Chapter 0/Getting Started.md

 ## Play Phases
 Turns are broken down into **two (2)** cycles: **1) Acquisition** and **2) Exploration**.
 Before **all** Player turns, a new Day arises resulting in resource gains and the ability to strengthen fortifications and military size.

-Once all Players have gone through the phases below:

 *`Acquisition`*
 During this cycle, **all** Players perform actions simultaneously in real-time, within whatever phase they are currently in.
 1. **Resource Phase**